-Major national and international events e.g. the 2012 Olympics/Paralympics and the 2014 Commonwealth Games will place a huge demand on the sector to ensure that venues are adequately protected and there will be a requirement for technicians to design, install and maintain security systems including CCTV, Access Control to sites and premises and search equipment e.g. in airports and entrance to large events and venues.
+Major national and international events hosted in the UK place a huge demand on the sector to ensure that venues are adequately protected and there will be a requirement for technicians to design, install and maintain security systems including CCTV, Access Control to sites and premises and search equipment e.g. in airports and entrance to large events and venues.